Law Information

 (9) Counsels: Even though counsels are not debarred in a case from given evidence but the rule of etiquette and common sense should guide such action.

-READ ALSO University of Ibadan Law cut off mark
+READ ALSO KSU cut off mark for law

 Reference: